 Modern employees expect a job that fulfills their intrinsic desire to work for a purpose.
-In fact, 2/3 of graduating university students say that making a difference through their next job is a priority.
-45 percent said they'd even take a pay cut to do so.
+In fact, two thirds of graduating university students say that making a difference through their next job is a priority.
+Forty-five percent said they'd even take a pay cut to do so.

 Doing purposeful work, and being recognized for it are important factors in keeping a modern employee on staff.
 They're much less likely to stick around for a paycheck, and even less for a trophy.